muratk3n/thirdwave/en/README.md

 ---

-Decathlon sells "panchos" but these things are a "chique wilderness" thing, they dont work well.
+Decathlon sells "ponchos" but their prods are "chique wilderness", they dont work well.
 It's fine, I have my fucking 3 Eur PVC raincoat now, and am very happy with it.

 ---